pchaganti/gx-ariana/README.md

 Using the debugging traces above and your knowledge of the codebase please do <xyz>
 ```

-Tip: use an agent with a lot of contexts as traces are quite heavy for now.
+Tip: Use an agent with a large context window, as traces can be verbose.

-*Coming soon: 10x smaller traces + an integrated coding agent for runtime questions / fixes*
+*Coming soon: More compact traces and an integrated AI agent for runtime analysis and fixes.*

 ----------------------------------------